coolusername244/AMH-Beauty/README.md

 # AMH Beauty
- A website designed for a friend of mine, Ashleigh Hocking

 Ashleigh is a fully qualified and practicing beautician with many treatments to offer.
 This website is designed to showcase some off Ashleighs work in the form of a 'Treatments'